unavi-xyz/unavi/apps/docs/docs/spaces.md

 The host server acts like a traditional game server - it manages player connections to your space, handles communication between them, and acts as as a source of truth for the state of the space.

 The team runs a host server that is used by default for spaces created at [thewired.space](https://thewired.space), but you can always change it to your own.
-Importantly, travel between spaces is not limited to the host server - you can travel between spaces hosted on different servers.
+Importantly, travel between spaces is not limited to the host server - you can travel between spaces hosted on different servers just like websites.
 Self-hosting spaces is one of the core principles of the Wired - every layer is open for others to build on.